jhwang73/shoot-4-teams/README.md

 This is a personal project inspired by Karl Sims' paper 'Artifical Evolution for Computer Graphics' http://www.karlsims.com/papers/siggraph91.html

+# User Interface
+Clone the repo, and run the main.java file to start the program!
+Simple user input process with directions.

 ## Definitions:
 Player - a player is simply a unique string
 Match Up - A match up is two disjoint equal-length lists of players.
 It is how two teams are divided.